codama-idl/codama/packages/visitors-core/README.md

 // ^ "Visiting numberTypeNode"
 ```

-This visitor can be used to create simple visitors where each node share a similar logic or to provide a starting point for more complex visitors.
+This visitor can be used to create simple visitors where each node shares a similar logic or to provide a starting point for more complex visitors.

 ### `identityVisitor`